djsutherland/arxiv-collector/README.md

 Requirements:

 - A working installation of [`latexmk`](http://personal.psu.edu/jcc8/software/latexmk/), on your PATH.
 (This is used to make the `.bbl` file and to track which files are used.)
+  - If you have working TeX and Perl installations, you can either install latexmk the "normal" way (e.g. `tmlgr`, `apt-get`, ...), or just grab the standalone script with `arxiv-collector --get-latexmk path/to/output/latexmk`.
+  - If `latexmk` isn't on your PATH for whatever reason, add `--latexmk ./path/to/latexmk` to your `arxiv-collector` call.

-*NOTE:* `latexmk` versions 4.63b and 4.64, the latest versions as of this writing, have broken dependency tracking, which means `arxiv-collector` won't work with them.
-Luckily, `latexmk` is just a standalone perl script, so you can download a working version with `arxiv-collector --get-latexmk path/to/output/file`, and either put it in e.g. `~/bin` or pass `--latexmk` to your `arxiv-collector` invocations.
+  - **NOTE:** `latexmk` versions 4.63b and 4.64, the latest versions as of this writing, have broken dependency tracking, which means `arxiv-collector` won't work with them.
+You can get a working version, e.g. 4.61, with `arxiv-collector --get-latexmk path/to/output/file`, and either put it in e.g. `~/bin` or pass `--latexmk` to your `arxiv-collector` invocations.

 The script has only really been tested on my own projects; let me know if you run into any problems.